opdavies/oliverdavies.uk/source/_posts/2013-04-27-display-git-branch-or-tag-names-your-bash-prompt.md

 ---
 title: Display Git Branch or Tag Names in your Bash Prompt
-description: Whilst watching Drupalize.me's recent Introduction to Git series, I thought it was useful the way that the current Git branch or tag name was displayed in the bash prompt.
+excerpt: Whilst watching Drupalize.me's recent Introduction to Git series, I thought it was useful the way that the current Git branch or tag name was displayed in the bash prompt.
 Here's how to do it.
 tags:
   - drupal
   - drupal-planet
   - git
   - terminal
-use: [posts]
 ---
 {% block excerpt %}
 Whilst watching [Drupalize.me](http://drupalize.me "Drupalize.me")'s recent [Introduction to Git series](http://drupalize.me/series/introduction-git-series "Introduction to Git on Drupalize.me"), I thought it was useful the way that the current Git branch or tag name was displayed in the bash prompt.